13 Genius Tips and Ideas for an Effortless Outdoor Party

 The best kind of outdoor party has cute decor and fun outdoor activities, sure.
 But it also has plenty of food, drinks, and a slew of functional features to keep guests cool and comfortable, including enough outdoor furniture and dependable outdoor lighting.
 Sound daunting?
 It doesn't have to be.
 Here's how to plan a stress-free backyard party where everyone will have fun and no one will get eaten alive by mosquitos.

-When they'll be eating.
-Avoid refiring the grill for latecomers with something like “The grill master will be slinging grub from 6 to 7.
+When it comes to the invitation for your summer BBQ, be sure you specify when they'll be eating.
+Avoid refiring the grill for latecomers with something like: "The grill master will be slinging grub from 6 to 7.
 Come and get it!"